 If you make this or any of my recipes, I'd love to see your results!
 Just snap a photo and hashtag it #DeepSouthDish on social media or tag me @deepsouthdish on Instagram!

 Recipe: Old Fashioned Chicken Noodle Casserole©From the Kitchen of Deep South Dish

 Prep time: 15 min |Cook time: 25 min | Yield: About 4 to 6 servings

 - 1-1/2 cups chicken stock or broth

 - 1/2 teaspoon dried thyme

-- 1/2 cup dried bread crumbs or crushed crackers
+- 1/2 cup crushed crackers or dried bread crumbs

-Combine bread crumbs and melted butter and sprinkle on the top of the casserole.
-Bake uncovered at 350 degrees for about 20 to 25 minutes, or until bubbly and heated through.
+Combine crumbs and melted butter and sprinkle on the top of the casserole.
+Bake uncovered at 350 degrees for about 20 to 25 minutes, or until bubbly and heated through and topping has browned.